 If there is one place where innovation has really taken over the camp chair market, it’s in the features.
 These may be very simple or very, very complicated.
 Some make the chair more functional while some provide more comfort.
 Almost none are actually necessary, however, many of them do serve a purpose and will be desirable for someone.

-The almost ubiquitous feature of camping chairs is the cup holder.
+Cupholder – The almost ubiquitous feature of camping chairs is the cupholder.
 I would consider this a necessity and often one is not enough.
 You may use one for a drink but the other will often hold your car keys, cell phone, or other indispensable items.
 Don’t overlook this feature on your chair, there are a few that do not have them.
 Plan your purchase around how important this feature is to you.

-Footrests, whether a sperate unit or attached to the chair, are quite common, especially with the more complex reclining chairs.
+Footrests – whether a separate unit or attached to the chair, are quite common, especially with the more complex reclining chairs.
 There are few feelings as great as propping up your feet after a long hike, unfortunately, most of those lack a footrest.
 You can always add one if you need but having one attached as a part of the whole chair is really nice.

-One of the most unique features you may encounter are camp chairs that have rockers or even hydraulic rocking mechanisms.
+Rockers – One of the most unique features you may encounter is camp chairs that have rockers or even hydraulic rocking mechanisms.
 While far from necessary, this is a really nice feature.
 If you camp from a large vehicle or an RV, these camp chairs are one of the best purchases you can make.
 They are soothing and usually very comfortable.

 Additional pads are becoming more common and while they drastically increase comfort, they are often very large to pack and weigh significantly more.
 When it comes to luxury, these are the best chairs and may rival the chairs you have at home.
 For a patio or other outdoor space, these are a prime choice for the best camp chair.